"Art saved my life": Daniela Vega on Oscar-winning A Fantastic Woman

 Oscar-winning Chilean drama A Fantastic Woman is many things: a magical-realist look at grief, an intense character study and a powerful depiction of life as a trans person.
 It’s also a showcase for newcomer Daniela Vega, a Santiago-born singer-turned-actress who captivates as a woman whose happiness is shattered when her older lover dies suddenly.
 We sat down with her to chat about the film and her life as a trans woman.

+How did you get involved in the film?
 [Director] Sebastián Lelio got in touch with the idea.
 He wanted to make a film about a trans person, and I initially came on as a consultant.
 It was only when he posted me the script that I realised it was for me.

+Have you been surprised by the reception?
 I thought we’d get love, but I didn’t expect such an explosion.
 The big festivals I’ve been to, like Toronto and Berlin, or the small ones like Havana, they all have a special poetry.
 I think this film has its own life now and we’re going to follow it where it takes us.
 What I’d really like is for it to show people a little bit of love and light in this time of darkness.

+Have you had much reaction from the trans community?
 I think the film has not only connected with trans people but with people who did not know about the trans community.
 It’s very beautiful… I once saw art as a way of saving my life and now I can see that art can save the life of others.

+In what way did art save your life?
 When I was 14, I realised I wanted to make the transition – it took me until I was 17.
 At that time, trans people had no chances: I couldn’t go to university; I couldn’t sing; I couldn’t do anything.
 That was 2006, when I finished school.
 There was no possibility of doing anything about it and during those years I got depressed and spiralled into darkness.
 In 2009 came the possibility of starting a career in art.
 It was like spring came back to me.

+You’re primarily a singer, but do you plan to carry on acting?
 Yes, of course!
 But I don’t know if the plane will crash on the way back to Chile, so I don’t know!
 Life surprises you so much, and the future isn’t guaranteed.

 A Fantastic Woman is now in cinemas, only at Major Cineplex cinemas and House RCA